vensko/pint/README.md

 ```
 Removes the subdirectories AND deletes corresponding archives from *dist*.
 ```
-pint cleanup [<prefix> [<prefix>]]
+pint cleanup
 ```
-Deleted installers.
-Optionally, prefixes of files to remove can be set.
-For instance, *pint cleanup python node* will remove all archives with names starting with python2, python3, node4 and node5.
+Deletes all downloaded installers and archives.
 ```
 pint outdated [<dir> [<dir>]]
 ```